jmk0/rome/cad/stl/ptfe_tube_y_junction/README.md

 # PTFE Tube Y-Junction

-A simple but highly reliable filament sensor
+A simple and nearly frictionless PTFE Tube Y-Junction

 ## Printing
-- the part is already oriented to print it
+- the parts are already oriented correctly
 - print with 0.1mm layer height

 ## BOM